napo/phdfbk/alumni/_posts/01-01-2015-alessander.md

 university: University of Trento
 advisor: Ghidini Chiara
 year: 2015
-title: From states to objects and events through stratification: A formalACCOUNT and an application to data analytics
+title: From states to objects and events through stratification A formalACCOUNT and an application to data analytics
 ---